metaplex-foundation/docs/docs/candy-machine-v2/07-MintTokens.md

 At this point, your Candy Machine is ready to mint tokens.
 Depending on your configurations, it is either restricted to whitelist users or the `goLiveDate` has not been reached yet.
 In all cases, the owner (authority) of the Candy Machine - i.e., the wallet that created the Candy Machine - can mint tokens.

 > The only exception is when captcha is enabled.
 In this case, it is not possible to mint tokens from the command line.
-If you would like to mint tokens, update the `goLiveDate` to `null` and disable the captcha settings.
+If you would like to mint tokens, update the `goLiveDate` to `null` and temporarily disable the captcha settings.

 ## Mint One Token